Barcelona accidentally announce Suarez loan to Arsenal | Goal.com

 The deleted post confirmed that prior to departing Barcelona, Suarez extended his contract by one year to take him through the 2020-21 season.

-In addition, the announcement confimed that the Gunners would retain an option to buy Suarez, and would be paying his salary for the rest of the season.
+In addition, the announcement confirmed that the Gunners would retain an option to buy Suarez, and would be paying his salary for the rest of the season.

 Goal reported earlier this week that a breakthrough had been made in talks between the two sides, with the 25-year-old set to join the Gunners for the rest of the season.